Mauritian Maroons

-Mauritian maroons were African slaves who escaped from slavery in Mauritius.
-They are considered the first permanent population of Mauritius.
+Mauritian maroons known as the 'Maroon Republic' were free people who escaped from enslavement in Mauritius.
+Predominantly of African & Malagasy origin, they are considered the first permanent population of Mauritius.

 History

 Under governor Adriaan van der Stel in 1642, the early Dutch settlers of the Dutch East India Company brought 105 slaves from Madagascar and parts of Asia to work for them in Dutch Mauritius.
 However, 52 of these first slaves, including women, escaped into the wilderness of Dutch Mauritius.
 Only 18 of these escapees were caught.
 On 18 June 1695, a gang of maroons of Indonesian and Chinese origins, including Aaron d'Amboine, Antoni (Bamboes) and Paul de Batavia, as well as female escapees Anna du Bengale and Espérance, set fire to the Dutch settlers' Fort Frederick Hendryk (Vieux Grand Port) in an attempt to take over control of the island.
 They were all caught and decapitated.
 In February 1706 another revolt was organised by the remaining maroons as well as disgruntled slaves.
 When the Dutch abandoned Dutch Mauritius in 1710 the maroons stayed behind.

 When representatives of the French East India Company landed on the island in 1715 they also had to face attacks by the Mauritian maroons.
 Significant events were the 1724 assault on a military outpost in the Savannah district, as well as the attack on a military barrack in 1732 at Poste de Flacq.
 Several deaths resulted from such attacks.
 Soon after his arrival in 1735, Mahé de La Bourdonnais assembled and equipped French militia groups, made up of both civilians and soldiers, to fight against the maroons.
 In 1739, maroon leader Sans Souci was captured near Flacq and was burnt alive by the French settlers.
 A few years later, a group of French settlers gave chase to Barbe Blanche, another maroon leader, but lost track of him at Le Morne.
 Other maroons included Diamamouve and Madame Françoise.